rust-lang/rustup/README.md

 software that pins to a revision from the release archives.

-In these cases the toolchain can be named in the project's directory in a file called `.rust-version`, the content of which is the name of a single `rustup` toolchain, and which is suitable to check in to source control.
+In these cases the toolchain can be named in the project's directory in a file called `rust-toolchain`, the content of which is the name of a single `rustup` toolchain, and which is suitable to check in to source control.